MicareJ/linebot-llm-fortune-telling/README.md

 # --- Google & RAG Configuration ---
-FOLDER_ID="Your Google Drive Folder ID" GOOGLE_API_KEY="Your Google Maps API Key (for geolocation and timezone)" EMBEDDING_MODEL="infgrad/stella-base-zh-v3-1792d" # Recommended Chinese Embedding Model MODEL_REPO_ID="mistralai/Mixtral-8x7B-Instruct-v0.1" # Selected Hugging Face Model
+FOLDER_ID="Your Google Drive Folder ID" GOOGLE_API_KEY="Your Google Maps API Key (for geolocation and timezone)" EMBEDDING_MODEL="You can try your embedding model" # Recommended Chinese Embedding Model MODEL_REPO_ID="You can try your model on Huggingface" # Selected Hugging Face Model

 # --- Redis Configuration ---
 REDIS_URL="redis://localhost:6379/0" # Redis connection URL (DB can be specified)